 With a custom keyboard, you can provide your application’s users with a personalized and improved experience.
 Customize the layout and appearance of the keyboard to add additional functionality and reflect your brand identity.

-In this article, we will tell you how you can create custom keyboard in android applications.
+In this article, we will tell you how you can create a custom keyboard in android applications.
 But if you can afford it, you should hire Android developers to create custom keyboards instead.
 Such developers are very affordable on an hourly basis.

 They can help you build a high-quality keyboard that meets the specific needs of your app.
 They will design, develop, test, and maintain your Android application and keyboard.